AFCAT Normalization Scheme 2025

 AFCAT Normalization Scheme: Pros and Cons

 Although the process of AFCAT Normalisation is conducted by authorities across various examinations there are certain apprehensions about this scheme.
-Let us consider the various pros and cons of the AFCAT Normalisation which might clear the air regarding any confusion if at all it exists.
+Let us consider the various pros and cons of AFCAT Normalisation which might clear the air regarding any confusion if at all it exists.

 AFCAT Normalization Scheme: Cons